top of page

 5 / Q: I have an important issue I think the Community Council should address.
 What should I do?

 You can always attend a meeting of the Community Council and raise the issue there during the Open Discussion portion of the agenda.
+It will help if you contact us in advance to arrange for time on the agenda, if we know someone wants to speak at that time, we can better arrange for your presentation.

 6 / Q: Where do you get your funds to operate?